‘We are each made up of one hundred million million cells, none of which have any idea who we are.’ Marcus Chown

 Several of the works are sensitive to gallery space dynamics and require the artist to attend and participate in the installation.
 This expense is covered in the exhibition tour fee.
 From experience it is estimated that at least three handlers are required for a 4-5 day installation period.
-In particular the works The Fearless Five Hundred (bronze fish) and Invitation to Openness—Substantive and Transitive States (bronze moths) require careful considered placement.
+In particular the works The Fearless Five Hundred (fish installation) and Invitation to Openness—Substantive and Transitive States (moths installation) require careful considered placement.

 Size requirement for the exhibition is currently 150 linear metres